sixteenmillimeter/GNAL/README.md

 # GNAL

-Free and open source processing system for 16mm and Super8 film
+A free and open-source processing system for 16mm and Super8 film

 ![GNAL 50ft V3 all pieces](/img/gnal_50ft_v3.jpg)